 Review summary: Canon 77D vs Nikon D5600

-So what is the bottom line?
-Is there a clear favorite between the Canon 77D and the Nikon D5600?
+So how do things add up?
+Which of the two cameras – the Canon 77D or the Nikon D5600 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better live-view autofocus: Features on-sensor phase-detection for quicker and more confident autofocus.